yugabyte/yugabyte-db/docs/content/preview/develop/best-practices-ysql.md

 {{</tip>}}

 ## Use multi row inserts wherever possible
 If you're inserting multiple rows, it's faster to batch them together whenever possible.
-You can start with 128 rows per-batch and test different batch sizes to find the sweet spot.
+You can start with 128 rows per batch and test different batch sizes to find the sweet spot.

 Don't use multiple statements: